 Gary has handled important appellate cases dealing with peace officers, Peace Officers Bill of Rights Act, firefighters, and other public employees.

 Affiliations & Memberships

-American Bar Association, National Co-chair of the Committee on State and Local Bargaining, Section of Labor and Employment Law (2015 to the present)
+American Bar Association, Member of the Committee on State and Local Bargaining, Section of Labor and Employment Law (1988 to present)

 Sacramento County Bar Association (Executive Committee; Labor and Employment Section, 1993- 1999; Chair, 1997-1998)

 State Bar of California

 Named “Best of the Bar” by peers and the Sacramento Business Journal in 2019

 Elected as Fellow of the American Bar Foundation in 2017